UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 The level of this course is at postgraduate standard (called graduate in the US).
 (However this is a private sector award and so is not called a "graduate" or "postgraduate" diploma.)
 The course may be also taken for personal interest by candidates with suitable academic or self-

 Successful graduates will receive the Diploma in Multicultural Approaches to Healing and Psychotherapy awarded by UK College of Holistic Training which is a private UK qualification.
-The college is accredited by the International Association for Distance Learning.
 Course graduates may use the postnominal designation Dip.
 M.H.P.

 This course is a private qualification for the helping professional in private practice, those who already have the core qualifications for their career, or those interested in the subject.
 It may be taken for professional development/continuing education purposes or for personal interest.